OlisDS/UF_RSLK_LINE_SENSOR/README.txt

 on board capacitor by setting the P7.7 - 7.0 high then reading the pins.
 For some analog reason we will abstract away, black reflectance causes the capactitor to discharge a slower rate which allows us to read high for the IO input.
+Likewise, we'll read low for a white reflectance.
-10us for charge and the variable time for discharge.
+10us for charge and the variable time before checking the sensor with gpio.
-The TI doc says to make time and input variable, but the suggested time is 1000us.
+The TI doc says to make time an input variable, but the suggested time is 1000us.
 The student is supposed to use an O-scope to varify that this is correct, but we'll probably skip over the having them do that and just hard code that in driver.